 To verify structural and functional requirements, you must capture nonfunctional properties on elements in an architecture model.
 For example, if there is a limit on the total power consumption of a system, the model must capture the power rating of each electrical component.
 This requires extending built-in model element types with properties corresponding to requirements, in this case, an electrical component type as an extension of components.
 You can introduce a self-consistent domain of model element types into System Composer™ using a group of property sets, or stereotypes, called a profile.

 System Composer provides these architectural model elements to describe an architecture model:

 You can view the properties of each element in the architecture model using the Property Inspector.
-Open Property Inspector using View > Property Inspector.
+To open Property Inspector, go to the Modeling tab and, from the Design section drop-down, select Property Inspector.

 You author profiles using the Profile Editor.
 Profiles are saved separately from the architecture model and are available to all architecture models.

 Property sets — Add analysis properties to an architecture model element